izu-obike/KPI-Dashboard-Northwind-Traders/README.md

 Which are the best and worst-selling products?

-Can you identify any key customers?
+Can you identify key customers?

 Are shipping costs consistent across providers?